Skip to main content

 Tombstone, Arizona

 Quite a few waterfowl hunters these days are looking for trophies.
-The word “slam” is thrown around a lot, representing the harvest of every huntable waterfowl species in a region.
+The word “slam” is often thrown around, representing the harvest of every huntable waterfowl species in a region.
 The magic number seems to be 41 different species for North America, although that number may be different depending on who’s being asked.
 Puddle ducks, diving ducks, sea ducks, geese, swans, the variety makes your head spin.

 A duck that’s often listed in the “bonus” category is the Mexican duck.
 Since 1983, the Mexican duck is a recognized separate species, more closely resembling a black duck or mottled duck than a mallard.
 In fact, they are closer in genetic background to the mottled duck.